 It’s every bit worth the effort.
 Returns are generally beyond imagination.
 Depending on the population of your city, you may get a few hundred to a few thousand website visitors every month.

-People who guarantee your website ranking on the first page of Google in 2 months, are modern day “Snake Oil” salesmen.
-Do everything right and then leave it up to Google to rank your website gradually.
-It can take even 12 to 18 months for ranks to improve.
+People who guarantee your website ranking on the first page of Google in 2 months are modern-day “Snake Oil” salesmen.
+Do all the right things and then leave it up to Google to rank your website gradually.
+It can even take 12 to 18 months for ranks to improve.
 A lot depends on online competition from other dental practices in your area.
 Do not fall for cheap website builders.
 You get what you pay for.
-Ranking well on search engines requires your personal involvement, good article writers and review what they have written.
+Ranking well on search engines requires your involvement, good article writers, and review of what they have written.
+Do revisions if necessary.

-Your core website building efforts end here.
+Your core website-building effort ends here.
 Every now and then add some latest content to your website, or update existing articles if needed.

 STEP 4.
 Local Business Listing